-• The complainant notifies the Title IX coordinator in writing that the complainant would like to withdraw the formal complaint or any allegations in the formal complaint;
+- The complainant notifies the Title IX coordinator in writing that the complainant would like to withdraw the formal complaint or any allegations in the formal complaint; - The respondent is no longer enrolled in or employed by Kairos; or - If the formal complaint is dismissed, Kairos will notify the parties simultaneously.
+Aparty may appeal the dismissal of a formal complaint by submitting a written notification of appeal to the Title IX coordinator within five business days of receiving the notice that the complaint was dismissed.
+If the Title IX coordinator or the investigator dismissal the complaint, the dismissal will be heard by the decisionmaker.
+If the decisionmaker dismissed the complaint, the dismissal will be heard by the appellate decisionmaker.
+The appeal is limited to the following bases:

-- The respondent is no longer enrolled in or employed by Kairos; or - If the formal complaint is dismissed, Kairos will notify the parties simultaneously.
-A party may appeal the dismissal of a formal complaint by submitting a written notification of appeal to the Title IX coordinator within five business days of receiving the notice that the complaint was dismissed.
-If the Title IX coordinator or the investigator dismissed the complaint, the dismissal will be heard by the decision-maker.
-If the decision-maker dismissed the complaint, the following bases: - There was a procedural irregularity that affected the outcome. - There is new evidence that was not reasonably available at the time the dismissal was made that could affect the outcome of the matter. - The Title IX coordinator, investigator or decision-maker had a conflict of interest or bias for or against complainants or respondents generally or an individual complainant or respondent that affected the outcome of the matter.
+- There was a procedural irregularity that affected the outcome. - There is new evidence that was not reasonably available at the time the dismissal was made that could affect the outcome of the matter. - The Title IX coordinator, investigator or decision-maker had a conflict of interest or bias for or against complainants or respondents generally or an individual complainant or respondent that affected the outcome of the matter.